brianredbeard/marlin-firmware/README.md

 6) While leaving a branch (as per #5) in a state which cannot be fast forwarded is considered abhorrent, the general state of many Marlin forks of having no usable history or isolated commits is even worse.
+7) All commits are performed against clean checkouts of files from upstream.
+The most commonly edited files will be:
+  - `Marlin/Configuration.h`
+  - `Marlin/Configuration_adv.h`
+8) All commits shall have a prefix in the commit message to allow users to easily isolated related commits.

+## Using this repository

+To use this repository it should be added as a separate remote to your existing marlin checkout.
+From there, by fetching this repository, you will then have a clean history from which commits may be cherry picked.

+All
 ## Branches

 ### [tam-series-1][tam-series-1]